giulianoformisano/wikimedia-paper-replication-material/README.md

 ## Python Code

-There are three Python scripts that produce the analyses in the main text and in the Supporting Information.
+There are three Python scripts that produce the analyses in the main text and in the Supplementary Information.
 To produce the figures, install Python version >= 3.9.13, install the packages in `requirements.txt`, and run the scripts: